TheBlueDotGame/The-Accountant/README.md

 - The central node acts as a middleware service and ensures transaction legitimacy.
 - The transaction receiver and the transaction issuer are known as the client.
 - The clients are not aware of each other network URLs, they participate in the transaction transmission using the central node (network of central nodes).
-- The client URL is known only for the network of central nodes and the validators.
+- The client URL is known only for the computantis nodes in the network.
 - The URL of the client may change while data are transmitted and it is not affecting the transmission consistency.
-- The client is recognized in the network by the public address of cryptographic key pairs.
+- The client is recognized in the network by the public address of cryptographic key pairs
-- The client's responsibility is to inform the validator of the URL change.
-The validators are public nodes that are validating the central node's network legitimacy and inform the client nodes about the awaiting transactions.
+- The client may listen on a webhook for approved transactions.
 - The client node is working on the client machine or as an edge device proxying traffic to the device or a client application.
-- The traffic cannot omit the central node when transmitted from client to client.
+- The traffic cannot omit the computantis network when transaction is transmitted from client to client.
 - The client is additionally validating the message's legitimacy, decrypting and decoding the message.
-- The central nodes stores all the transactions in the immutable repository in the form of a blockchain.
+- The central nodes stores all the transactions in the immutable repository in the form of a DAG with Hashed edges and signed vertices.
-- The central nodes are not competing over the forging of the block but cooperate to do so.
+- The central nodes are concurrently cooperating in creating and validating the DAG.
-- There is no token transfer happening and there is no prize given for forging the block.
-The whole network of nodes is a privately owned entity without the possibility of branching or corrupting the blockchain.
-Any attempt to corrupt the system by any node will be recognized as a violation of procedure and such central node will be removed from the network and blacklisted, even thou this is a privately owned central node.
-Any misbehaving node will be treated as broken or compromised by a third party or a hacker.
+- The value transfer in form of a token may occur and is a subject of validation by the node taking the vertex as the ancestor.
+The double spending and sufficient amount of tokens is calculated and validated.
+The name of the token in computantis network is: 'spice'.
-- The validators and the central nodes are voting using a weighted system over violation of procedure.
-There is a minimum of 51% of votes to disconnect the central node and blacklist the node, the same applies to the validators.
+- DAG is truncated every some vertexes to allow for fast graph traversal for 'spice' accounting.

 2. The transaction.